roshnjames/currency-classification--ML/README.md

 # currency-classification--ML
-currency classification for visually impaired people with audio integration using Transfer Learning
+currency classification for visually impaired people with audio integration using Transfer Learning.
+Uses FastAI to fine tune a pretrained model of ResNet 34.

 Dataset(2 GB) available at: